Barnet, Landau, and Raskin Next Leaders Program

-The world crisis in governance, economic stability, and ethical guidance demands that we do our best to secure and sustain a better future.
-To sustain the movement, we need to galvanize those most impacted by the broken system: young people.
-Our Next Leaders internship is a 10-week program that offers young activists training in public scholarship, that is, the connection between policy research, advocacy, and grassroots activism.
-Through its workshop and events series and individualized mentorship, Next Leaders looks to sharpen young scholar-activists’ voices and hone their skills.
-In addition to hands-on experience, each cohort will leave the program with a more nuanced understanding of environmental, racial, economic, gender, and peace justice.
+To sustain dynamic movements for peace, justice, and the environment, we need to galvanize those most impacted by the broken system: young people.
+As a paid 10-week program, the Henry Wallace Fellowship Program offers young activists training in public scholarship – the connection between policy research, advocacy, and grassroots activism.
+Through its workshop and events series and individualized mentorship, the Henry Wallace Fellowship looks to sharpen young scholar-activists’ voices and hone their skills.

 THE EXPERIENCE